Vinodh-Machireddy/ml/aws.md

 - ALB is created automatically

 ## Ingress
+AWS Ingress (in the context of Kubernetes on AWS) refers to an Ingress resource that manages external HTTP/HTTPS traffic into a Kubernetes cluster.
-Def: Ingress is a Kubernetes object that manages external HTTP and HTTPS access to services inside the cluster.
+An Ingress is a set of rules that controls how outside users access services inside your Kubernetes cluster—think of it as a smart front door for your applications.
 - Suppose you have 3 services, If you create separate LoadBalancer for each , ❌ Very costly, ❌ Difficult to manage
 - Instead, use: One LoadBalancer, One Ingress, It Routes traffic based on URL path ```(/predict)``` or domain/Host name (```model.mycompany.com```)